 Every year, the media’s choices of which stories to cover, which angles to report the news, and which experts to quote shape public outlook on the issues.
 In 2006, the press again emphasized some stories beyond their merit while ignoring issues of great importance.
 THE TOP TEN OVERREPORTED STORIES OF 2006 10.
 Al Gore’s Incoherent Truth-twisting.
-The Democratic Party reached a … [Read more...]
+The Democratic Party reached a new … [Read more...]

 Associated Propaganda Press

 WHO IS THE BIGGER MURDERER: GEORGE W. BUSH OR OSAMA bin Laden?
 For the Associated Press, the scales are tipping in favor of our commander-in-chief.
 The world’s most widely syndicated news service made the oblique, unflattering comparison yesterday in a story headlined “U.S. Deaths in Iraq Exceed 9/11 Count.”
-The AP reported with bated breath: The U.S. military death toll in Iraq … [Read more...]
+The AP reported with bated breath: The U.S. military death toll in Iraq has … [Read more...]

 Mitt vs. the Mullahs

 NEXT WEEK, MITT ROMNEY WILL DO WHAT THE STATE DEPARTMENT should have done months ago: declare former Iranian president Mohammad Khatami persona non grata on American soil.
-Romney has stated he will not expend Bay State resources to safeguard the pseudo-“reformer” as he addresses Harvard on September 10th…and 11th.“State taxpayers should not be providing special treatment to an … [Read more...]
+Romney has stated he will not expend Bay State resources to safeguard the pseudo-“reformer” as he addresses Harvard on September 10th…and 11th.“State taxpayers should not be providing special treatment to an individual … [Read more...]

 Plamegate, RIP

 Unfortunately for her vanity lawsuit, the “leaker” in the Valerie Plame “scandal” is the one Bush administration official she didn’t sue.
-According to an article written by Newsweek’s Michael Isikoff’s entitled “The Man Who Said Too Much,” the first person to tell the press that Valerie Plame sent her husband, Ambassador Joe Wilson, on his preposterous trip to Niger was … [Read more...]
+According to an article written by Newsweek’s Michael Isikoff’s entitled “The Man Who Said Too Much,” the first person to tell the press that Valerie Plame sent her husband, Ambassador Joe Wilson, on his preposterous trip to Niger was then-Deputy Secretary … [Read more...]

 Jeane Kirkpatrick, RIP